 The moral of the story here is most simply put like this: Inprela’s initial assessment of me checked out.
 I was too soft to work for them and be successful, not only because the scope of work required fire, resilience and unwavering tenacity, but the company culture and office politics maybe definitely aren’t for everyone.

 Now I feel obliged to interrupt here before I get too far ahead of myself.
 I’d like to make it clear that the goal of this post is not to sound spiteful or bitter, because ultimately I know the only person’s shoulder this extreme failure lies upon are my own.
 Trust, this message is not coming from a disgruntled former employee.
-Quite the contrary actually.
-Or well, mostly at least.
+Quite the opposite actually.

 I’m thankful for my directors Heather & Hilary.